synaps-io/synaps-go/README.md

 ## Requirements

-Before you start using the Synaps Go SDK, ensure that you have the following:
+Before you start using this SDK, ensure that you have the following:

 - **Go Programming Language**: requires Go 1.19 or higher.